davidkopp/termux-scripts/README.md

 Note: Creating symlinks in the `.shortcuts` directory that link to scripts outside of the directory are not allowed anymore (see [here](https://github.com/termux/termux-widget/issues/57)).

-After that, after exiting termux, you can open your launcher’s widget menu, select Termux:Widget and place it on your home screen.
+After that, after exiting Termux, you can open your launcher’s widget menu, select Termux:Widget and place it on your home screen.
-You can also use Termux:Tasker to create tasks, e.g. for auto commiting and syncing.
+You can also use Termux:Tasker to create tasks, e.g. for auto committing and syncing.

 ## Git ignore file mode changes

-To avoid conflicts between linux and windows, set git file mode setting to false:
+To avoid conflicts between Linux and Windows, set git file mode setting to false:

 ```sh
 git config core.fileMode false